googledatalab/datalab/tools/experimental/hosted-service/README.md

 # Managed Datalab Service Example

-This directory shows how you can run you own service for automatically allocating and managing Datalab instances.
+This directory shows how you can run your own service for automatically allocating and managing Datalab instances.

 This is done by defining a VM manager that creates and deletes the instances,